karma9874/CTF-Writeups/NoobCTF_0x1/Think OUT THE BOX.md

 After reading the description, it seems to do something with length and the text in that file seems to be comma separated.

-So my teamate said what if we count the lenght of the string till comma, so it trurns out that the length was ascii representation of flag
+So my teammate said what if we count the length of the string till comma, so it trurns out that the length was ascii representation of flag

 I wrote a quick python script to do that